What is the Differences Between 1PC & 2PC Lifeguard Swimsuit?

 Pros of a Two-Piece Suit

-Two-piece suits are often used by beach or outdoor pool Lifeguards to avoid the dreaded one-piece suit tan line.
+2PC Lifeguard Swimsuits are often used by beach or outdoor pool Lifeguards to avoid the dreaded one-piece suit tan line.
 They can also be a more comfortable option because there’s less material.
 You won’t have to worry about sweat collecting on your stomach and sides during hot summer days on the stand.
 Also, though attractiveness shouldn’t be a concern of yours as a Lifeguard, they do provide a more stylish look for the modern Lifeguard.

 Cons of a Two-Piece Suit

-Some aquatic facilities don’t allow two pieces because of a conservative dress code.
+Some aquatic facilities don’t allow two pieces because of a dress code.
 However, if you’re set on having the luxury of a 2PC for comfort and easy adjustments, ask if you can wear a tankini.
 These are similar to the style of a bikini, but have extra material to cover up the back and stomach.
 You have the luxury of taking quicker bathroom breaks while staying in line with the dress code.

-Also, 2PC Lifeguard Swimsuits are known for being less reliable in action scenarios than one-pieces.
-However, if you get the right Lifeguard Swimsuit, like the ones we sell, your swimsuit will be made with durability in mind.
+If you get the right Lifeguard Swimsuit, like the ones we sell, your swimsuit will be made with durability in mind.
 Rather than a recreational two-piece, lifeguard two-pieces will sit snug on your hips, ensuring no slippage occurs.
 Still, if this is a top concern for you, a one-piece may be the better option for you.

 Both one-piece and two-piece swimsuits are allowed by most pools and beaches for Lifeguards to wear.
 This decision is not done without consideration for performance and functionality.
 Therefore, it’s truly up to you which option of a uniform you choose.
 Whatever makes you feel comfortable, confident, and ready to work is the best choice you can make.
 Find a suit that’s just right for you on our site.